-The importance of allotments in terms of sustainability. developing sense of а community and community cohesion, is recognised Bedford Borough Council.
-Their "Open Space Supplementary Planning Document September 2013" details a requirement for allotment space to be provided of at a rate of 0.35ha per 1,000 people.
-This land has historically been used for allotments providing the only such allocations within the village boundary.
-A total of 69% of local residents indicated that this should be a LGS.
+The importance of allotments in terms of sustainability, developing a sense of community and community cohesion, is recognised by Bedford Borough Council.
+Their "Open Space Supplementary Planning Document September 2013" details a requirement for hedges and land sensitively managed to benefit birds and encourage wildflowers.
+An artificial otter holt has been installed in the river bank to allow the animals to "stay over" safely.
+Willow trees along the river side have been pollarded to encourage healthy growth and bird and bat boxes installed.
+A total of 67% of local residents believed that this space should be a LGS.